🎉 83% of Our Clients Hit Their Q3 Goals - It All Starts With a Marketing Plan 🎉

 GET YOUR FREE MARKETING PLAN

-So you’ve decided to invest in Facebook advertising, but how do you make sure that your investment in paid social media is not a waste of your marketing budget?
+You’re doing it.
+You see the benefit of investing in Facebook advertising, and you want to make sure your investment in paid social media isn’t a waste of your Facebook ad budget.

-If you’re deciding to use Facebook ads to help you reach your business goals, you’re not alone.
-According to eMarketer, digital ad spend will increase by 25.7% as eCommerce continues to boom throughout the COVID-19 pandemic.
-The downside is that with so many social media marketers prioritizing Facebook ads as a pillar of their social media strategy, Wordstream reports that it’s now more expensive than ever to reach your audience on Facebook.
+A Facebook ad campaign can help you reach your business goals.
+But a lot of social media marketers prioritize Facebook ads as a pillar of their social media strategy, so it’s more expensive than ever to reach your audience on Facebook.

-As you set up your ad campaign in Facebook Ads Manager, you’ll be able to set a budget for your ads at the campaign or ad set level.
-Choosing how you set your budget will depend on how much control you want to give to the Facebook algorithm to optimize your ads.
+As you set up your ad campaign in Facebook Ads Manager, set a budget for your ads at the campaign or ad set level.

 The first option for setting your Facebook ad budget in Ads Manager is at the campaign level.
-Setting your budget at the campaign level will rely on campaign budget optimization (CBO) to make the most efficient use of your allocated budget based on your selected ad delivery optimizations and bid strategies.
+Setting your budget at the campaign level will rely on campaign budget optimization (CBO) to efficiently use your allocated budget based on your selected ad delivery optimizations and bid strategies.

-By using CBO, you essentially create one central budget and rely on Facebook’s algorithm to distribute your money across ad sets to get what it determines to be the best result.
-The algorithm determines which ad sets have the best opportunities, and distributes more money towards them rather than underperforming ad sets.
+By using CBO, you essentially create one central Facebook ad budget and rely on Facebook’s algorithm to distribute your money across ad sets to get what it determines to be the best result.
+The algorithm then distributes more money towards what it considers to be your best Facebook ads, rather than underperforming ad sets.

 All budgets set at the campaign level use campaign budget optimization (CBO)

 The other option for setting your budget in Ads Manager is at the ad set level.
-Note that ad sets in Ads Manager share the same settings for how, where and when to run, and that you can run multiple ad sets at a time.
+Note that ad sets in Ads Manager share the same settings for how, where and when to run, allowing you to run multiple ad sets at a time.

 You can also set a budget for each ad set if you want further control over your budget